ChildrensMedicalResearchInstitute/ptm-visquant/how_to.md

 [Download an example CSV file](/example-csv) to experiment with the schema.
 This example CSV will generate [this view](/example).

+### Viewing and saving your visualisation

+In the web application, you can hover your mouse over the heatmap cells or lollipop bulbs to display more information about a specific datum.
+This is useful for larger jobs where the labels may appear off-screen.

+You have the option to customise the drawing in the options pane above the visualisation.
+See the section 'Drawing options' below for more information.

+To download the visualisation as a static image, click the 'download' button below the drawing options pane, then select the output format.

+Formats include:

+* PNG, with white background
+* PNG, with transparent background
+* SVG

+*QUICK TIP:* For jobs large jobs which display many proteins down the page, your horizontal scrollbar may be positioned off your screen.
+You can still scroll left and right by holding down the SHIFT key and scrolling with your mouse.

 ### Drawing options

 Options for changing the appearance of the drawing will appear after you click the 'Visualise' button.